 Here are the benefits that jumped out at me as I used the app:

-I think the biggest challenge for the app will be getting enough people to stick around after their free trial ends to build a sense of community.
-That's the tough part about launching any new app with a social component.
-Occasional campers, the kind who only go out a few times (or less) per year, may not want to pay.
+The app's biggest challenge will be getting enough people to stick around after their free trial ends to build a sense of community.
+That's the tricky part about launching any new app with a social component.
+Occasional campers who only go out a few times (or less) per year may not want to pay.
 However, this is a non-issue if users are happy with the journaling aspects of the app and less concerned with trying to meet other campers.

 Download the App